vl4d1m1r/react-material-ui-universal-form/README.md

 2. Form hook (useForm.js) located in './hooks'.

-3. Form definition.
-Demo form definition is located in './model/form-definitions'.
+3. Form definition(s).
+Demo form definition with all "unique" input fields is located in './model/form-definitions/form.js'.

 As I said, this is not the npm package.
 Check out the demo files and use modules and hook however you like.
 One of the ways you can use this universal form is:

-- Copy all input field modules ('./components/inputs') in your project.
+- Copy all input field modules ('./components/inputs') to your project.

-- Copy form hook (useForm.js) located in './hooks' in your project.
+- Copy form hook (useForm.js) located in './hooks' to your project.

 - Make form definition.